E15 LIABILITY SCARES BELONG WITH BIGFOOT, UFOs, AND AL CAPONE’S VAULT.

 Despite being an extremely simple chemical that occurs in nature and fine liquor stores everywhere, ethanol has been the target of misinformation campaigns for years.
 One of the best-selling fictions about the E15 is that it will damage engines — and that fuel retailers should run from it to dodge legal trouble.

-Never mind that NASCAR and high-performance car enthusiasts around the world fuel up with high-ethanol fuel.
+Never mind that NASCAR and high-performance car enthusiasts around the world race with high-ethanol fuel.
 Or that in Brazil, the fifth largest country in the world, just about every car runs on flex fuels.
 Or that E15 is one of the most tested fuels ever to enter the U.S. market (the EPA has approved it for use in 200 million cars and light duty-trucks, or 80% of the entire U.S. fleet).

 The easiest way to expose myths about damage that ethanol allegedly causes is to just ask the marketplace: where are court cases, where are the voided warranties, where is the graveyard of engines damaged by high blends of ethanol?